Skip to content

 if accumulate_responses:

-# Accumulate multiple !sig messages
+# Accumulate multiple !sig messages, but deduplicate by content

 if nick not in responses: